wissalkhl/dp1-diy-spotify/SQL-PY.md

 cur=db.cursor()
 ```

+> **NOTE**: In a long-running application like FastAPI, you should create your DB connection and cursor within each endpoint function, and close them before your `return` statement.
+In a "normal" script that runs momentarily, you only need to create the DB connection and cursor at the start, and close them at the end.

 ## 1. SELECT Statements

 Using all the pieces above, we can then build outo a simple example of a `SELECT` query.